CyatCat/bp-bot/README.md

 | macOS   |    ~/Library/Application Support/minecraft/versions |
 | Linux   | ~/.minecraft/versions |

-More details regarding you .minecraft folder can be found here [https://minecraft.gamepedia.com/.minecraft](https://minecraft.gamepedia.com/.minecraft).
+More details regarding your .minecraft folder can be found here [https://minecraft.gamepedia.com/.minecraft](https://minecraft.gamepedia.com/.minecraft).

-* ####  Copy the BPBot folder from this repo into the versions directory:
+* ####  Copy the BPBot folder from this repo into your minecraft versions directory:

 For example:
 ```